bartek/python-curriculum/conditionals.rst

    elif score == 100:
       print("You have all the points!")

 Now our programs are getting pretty complex!
-When we first run this wee see *You have some points.*.
+When we first run this we see *You have some points.*.
 Then, if we change ``score`` to equal ``100``, we will see *You have all the points!*.